 To comply with the provisions of Section 51 of the Town and Country Planning, Planning and Compulsory Purchase Act, 2004.

-2. The development hereby approved shall be carried out in complete accordance with the submitted plans and specifications as follows:-
+2. The development hereby approved shall be carried out in accordance with the following submitted plans and subject to the following conditions and/or modifications:- clarity and the avoidance of doubt.